Saturday, July 4, 2009

 Check out the book Attitude Shift - Sanskrit Maxims for Contemporary Life and Leadership.

-like it? then become a fan of the blog
+Like it?
+Then become a fan of the blog

-share your comments, use the comment link or the comment box below
+How can this site be made more interesting, useful?
+Share your comments, use the comment link or the comment box below

-(c) shashikant joshi । शशिकांत जोशी । ॐ सर्वे भवन्तु सुखिनः ।
+(c) Shashikant Joshi । शशिकांत जोशी । ॐ सर्वे भवन्तु सुखिनः ।

-33 comments:
+37 comments:

 1. Excellently explained, good work, a very good reference indeed.